great-expectations/great_expectations/docs/terms/checkpoint.md

 ### Checkpoint configuration

-A Checkpoint uses its configuration to determine what data to validate against which Expectation Suite(s), and what actions to perform on the Validation Results - these validations and actions are executed by calling a Checkpoint's `run` method (analogous to calling `validate` with a single Batch).
+A Checkpoint uses its configuration to determine what data to validate against which Expectation Suite(s), and what actions to perform on the Validation Results - these validations and Actions are executed by calling a Checkpoint's `run` method (analogous to calling `validate` with a single Batch).
 Checkpoint configurations are very flexible.
 At one end of the spectrum, you can specify a complete configuration in a Checkpoint's YAML file, and simply call `my_checkpoint.run()`.
 At the other end, you can specify a minimal configuration in the YAML file and provide